Charles A. Haynes, PhD, P.Eng., FCAE, FRSC

 - Canadian Research Chair in Interfacial Biotechnology (Tier 1)

 - University of Texas, Austin, 1986, B.Sc.

-Our lab seeks to improve our understanding of the interfacial, thermodynamic and binding behavior of biomolecular and cellular systems, and to use this fundamental knowledge to invent technologies and instruments.
+Our lab seeks to improve understanding of the interfacial, thermodynamic and binding behavior of biomolecular and cellular systems, and to use this fundamental knowledge to invent commercial technologies, methodologies and molecules.

 Research in our lab involves collaborations with engineers, pathologists, chemists, and microbiologists.
 This collaborative research environment mirrors the multidisciplinary nature of industrial biotechnology and provides a sound foundation for understanding the complex structures and functions of proteins and thus, promising pathways for their purification.

 Current Research Projects being conducted in the Haynes Lab include: